pibuxd/bigtable-emulator/README.md

-# Single node, Memory Only Emulator for Google Bigtable
+# Single Node, Memory Only Emulator for Google Bigtable

 This is a single-node, non-persistent emulator for Google's Bigtable.